mintlify/mint/DOCKER_README.md

 ## Running the Mint Image

-Use the command below command to create and run a docker container with our image in development mode.
+Use the command below to create and run a docker container with our image in development mode.
 The `--rm` flag deletes the container when we are done.
 Docker keeps all containers even after you disconnect if you don't add the `--rm` flag.
 The `-v` flag mounts the folder where you run the command to `/app/user-working-directory` so Docker can read files as you edit them.
 Change 3333 to the port you want to run on.

 `` docker run -it --rm -p 3333:3000 -v `pwd`:/app/user-working-directory mint ``